 Despite the excessive cliches, there was some solid character development, especially in regards to Jack.
 In Season 1’s finale, Jack finally stood up to Olivia which shocked her, this time he comforts Madison when she’s having doubts and reveals his own doubts about his marriage in the process.
 I enjoyed these moments as it shows Jack as a deep character and a loving father, a great contrast to the over-the-top, awkward, doormat Jack the viewers usually see.
 I also enjoyed the reveal that despite their conservative nature, Jack and Olivia had to marry due to Olivia’s pregnancy.

 Overall this season finale was solid, in regards to season two as a whole I felt it was a huge improvement from the first.
-The first season of any show is all about establishing its characters, premise and finding itself, from the second season onward, a show should know its identify and grow accordingly.
+The first season of any show is all about establishing its characters, premise and finding itself, from the second season onward, a show should know its identity and grow accordingly.
 I felt that season two managed to do this successfully with improved writing, easing off the stereotypes (a little), and solid character development.

 I hope there’s another season for me to review next year.